![]() |

 Moreover, there are just too many other species that have gone 'extinct' only to be re-discovered later.
 (These are called Lazarus species, named after the character in the New Testament who was brought back to life.)
 Everything from whales to bats to seabirds, there was even a species of fish called the Ceolacanth (seel-a-canth) which we all thought had gone extinct along with the dinosaurs until hundreds pitched up off the coast of South Africa in 1938.

-re they still out there?
+So are they still out there?

 There is evidence out there for both sides of the debate.
 The main piece of information supporting their extinction is that there's not been a confirmed sighting for almost thirty years now.
 Assuming that the unconfirmed sighting in 2000 was false, I think that all the facts and figures we have do support that over the last 20+ years at some point the New Forest Cicada has sadly gone extinct.